airnativeextensions/nativeextensions-documentation/docs/inappbilling/billing-service.md

 ---
-title: Billing Service
+title: Setup Billing Service
-sidebar_label: Billing Service
+sidebar_label: Setup Billing Service
 ---

-## Setting up a Billing Service
+## Billing Service

 Before starting here you should make sure you have already setup the service for your application as outlined in earlier sections.